Shrishail3i/Flask_Study/task_02 - With Docker/Readme.md

 Once a docker image is built run the container using

 ```
-docker run -dp 5005:5000 rest-apis-flask-python
+docker run -dp 8000:5000 rest-apis-flask-python
 ```

-This binds port `5000` of the Docker image to port `5005` of the host machine.
-This way you when you access `127.0.0.1:5005` with your browser, you'll access whatever the Docker image is serving in port `5000`.
+This binds port `5000` of the Docker image to port `8000` of the host machine.
+This way you when you access `127.0.0.1:8000` with your browser, you'll access whatever the Docker image is serving in port `5000`.

+Note: In Windows 10 and WSL-2 environment, check with different ports since some of the ports may not be available by default.

 ### Other Notes (Debugging)
 ---